tanmayb104/basic_blackjack/README.md

 # basic_blackjack
-Its a simple one player blackjack game with the dealer
+Its a simple one player blackjack game with the dealer in python